VariantSync/patching-with-matching-eval/STATUS.md

 ### **Reproducibility**
 We provide replication instructions that allow to replicate the evaluation presented in Sections 4 through 6 in our paper.
 The replication is executed in a Docker container.
-To replicate our results, we also provide a dataset of the relevant open-source repositories in the very state we performed our validation on.

 ### **Reusability**
 Our evaluation can be extended and reused to evaluate and compare additional patchers with the patchers considered in our paper.